IdentityServer/IdentityServer4/docs/reference/client.rst

 ^^^^^^^^^^^^^^^^^^^^^

 ``PostLogoutRedirectUris``
-    Specifies allowed URIs to redirect to after logout ``LogoutUri``
+    Specifies allowed URIs to redirect to after logout.
+See the `OIDC Connect Session Management spec <https://openid.net/specs/openid-connect-session-1_0.html>`_ for more details.
+``LogoutUri``
-    Specifies logout URI at client for HTTP based logout ``LogoutSessionRequired``
+    Specifies logout URI at client for HTTP based logout.
+See the `OIDC Front-Channel spec <https://openid.net/specs/openid-connect-frontchannel-1_0.html>`_ for more details.
+``LogoutSessionRequired``
     Specifies if the user's session id should be sent to the LogoutUri.
 Defaults to true.
 ``EnableLocalLogin``